SoftwareEngineeringToolDemos/FSE-2009-Javalanche/README.md

 [1]: https://github.com/david-schuler/javalanche/wiki "Javalanche Wiki"

 ## Acknowledgements
-This repository was constructed by [Rishi Anne](https://github.com/rishielnino) under the supervision of Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+This repository was constructed by [Rishi Anne](https://github.com/rishielnino) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 A special thanks to the owners of the tool, David Schuler and Andreas Zeller for their help in establishing this repository.